kreitsma/server/README.md

 volunteers under each category that they signed up for.
 There will also be a display for businesses and their services.
 A stretch goal would also be to add a way for an admin to add new volunteer categories and to view individual events.

+The team members for this project are Ethan Clark, Benjamin Kastner, Kyle Reitsma, and Mitch Stark.